nisabmohd/node-express-template/README.md

 ## Acknowledgements

 This template was created by [nisabmohd](https://github.com/nisabmohd) and is inspired by various Node.js and Express project structures and best practices.

-Please make sure to update the README and LICENSE files accordingly if you use this template for your own projects.